seph14/Cinder/android/README.md

 project.

-Each sample has a setup-android script fragment that will automatically set NDK_MODULE_PATH if it hasn't already been defined.
+Each sample has a setup-android script fragment that will automatically set NDK_MODULE_PATH if it is not already defined.

 See $NDK/docs/IMPORT-MODULE.html for more details of how to use NDK_MODULE_PATH.